 1. Find out when the next full moon is

 Check your moon app, your calendar or even the local weather website (which usually lists what phase the moon currently is in).
 The full moon occurs on average once every 29.5 days, so you’ll experience it about once a month.

 2. Think about what you would like amplified or illuminated within you

 What are you struggling with at the moment?
 What shadows need to come to light?
 What archetypes would you like to embody?
 What do you need to let go of?
-What skills or inner resources do you need to draw on?
+What skills, inner or spiritual resources do you need to draw on?
 Reflect on these questions or journal about them.

 3. Shape your intention

 Once you have completed the previous step (which hopefully won’t take too long), it’s time to set an intention which basically means a goal or objective.
 What do you want to achieve?
 What will be the purpose of your full moon ritual?
 Write out your full moon intention in your journal or a piece of paper that you can store in your sacred space/altar.

 Whether on the day/night of the full moon or beforehand, select some symbolic objects that could represent your issue, desire, yourself as a whole, your current place in life, what you need to let go of, your strengths, weaknesses, what needs to be illuminated … you get the picture.
 Basically, choose any object currently in your house that represents the part of you or your situation that needs to be amplified or illuminated.
 Examples of symbolic objects could include rocks, feathers, flowers, dolls, crystals, cards, figurines, herbs, stamps, old jewelry – literally anything that you feel represents your issue or desire accurately.